GoogleCloudPlatform/terraform-google-vertex-ai/README.md

-# Google Module for Vertex AI
+# Google Module for Vertex AI resources

-This is a collection of submodules that make it easier to non-destructively manage multiple IAM roles for resources on Google Cloud Platform:
+This is a collection of submodules that make it easier to Vertex AI resources.

 - [Vertex AI workbench](./modules/workbench/)